 What happens during arm care after a stroke?

-Preventing partial separation or subluxation is one of the most important goals of
+Preventing partial separation, or subluxation, is one of the most important goals

-arm care after a stroke.
-To prevent this problem, you must protect your arm at the
+of arm care after a stroke.
+To prevent this problem, you must protect your arm at

 You will need to control the shoulder joint during movement.
 It's important that all

-of your caregivers know about the correct ways to assist you.
-No one should pull on
+your caregivers know about the correct ways to help you.
+No one should pull on your

-your arm.
+arm.
 Damage can result from getting underarm support to stand or walk.
-Instead,
+Instead, support

 Support devices may also be part of your treatment.
 You may need to have your arm